TSoGiants/ELEC2101-Basic-Electronics/Syllabus.md

 Course Learning Objectives, followed by their corresponding Copernicus-level Student Outcomes, are listed below:

 1. Recognize basic electronics components and their common applictions. - *SO (K1)*
-2. Understand Ohm's law, Kirchoff's Laws, and other fundamental principles in practical circuits. – *SO (K2)*
+2. Understand Ohm's law, Kirchhoff's Laws, and other fundamental principles in practical circuits. – *SO (K2)*
 3. Apply circuit analysis techniques to real-world electrical engineering problems. – *SO (K3)*
 4. Be able to access and interpret electronics datasheets. – *SO (K7)*